 I look forward to hearing from you xx

 This gorgeous, detailed and delicate design has been hiding from us!

-I wanted to share with you that I have been a busy fairy recently – updating various bits of the website, so although the name of this design has been around a while, I feel silly to say the photos were somewhat hiding from the spotlight – because I felt I didn’t have any that showed it off properly!
+I wanted to share with you that I have been a busy fairy recently – updating various bits of the website, so although the name of this design has been around for a while, the photos were somewhat hiding from the spotlight – because I didn’t have any that showed it off properly!

 An eye-catching, exquisite and delicate design – Captivate

 Now that these beautiful images have been updated, I can share with you the gorgeous detail with no holds barred.